HackShardGaming/World-of-Valheim-Public/WorldofValheimZones/Package/README.md

 The arrival notification upon logging into a server has been removed.
 This has no business in a PVP server as it will give away your location.

+Required Mods:
+We now require my ValheimPermissions in order to run.
+Our plugin now uses a permission system rather then straight isAdmin in order to execute the client side commands listed below.
+?
+Compatibility Issue
+Better Ward?

 Client Side Console Commands (F5 Screen)